dperezhi/DNA-Library/README.md

 #### Phase 3
 - As a user, I want the software to check that all the characters in my DNA sequence are valid

-##### Instructions for Grader
+##### Instructions for the user
 a list of step-by-step instructions for interacting with your GUI that describes:
-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the + sign button on the rop right of the left side panel to add DNAs to your library.
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the + sign button on the top right of the left side panel to add DNAs to your library.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the DNA you will be able to see the specific details of that dna on the workspace on the right side panel.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the DNA you will be able to see the specific details of that DNA on the workspace on the right side panel.
-- You can locate my visual component when you click the save botton you will see a cheetah picture.
+- You can locate my visual component when you click the save button you will see a cheetah picture.
 Moreover, the DNA buttons have a DNA image on the left.
 - You can save the state of my application by clicking the save icon.
 - You can reload the state of my application by clicking the load icon with the "correct" file name.